 - An understanding of the Encompass Manual Import tool

-- An SFTP account - contact your Account Manager to get the account set up.
+- An SFTP account - contact your Customer Success Manager to get the account set up.
 A unique directory on iModules secure server will be provided

 - An XML configuration file must be set up within the configuration folder – Your Account Manager will provide initial configuration information